Controllability and Vector Potential: Genericity

 \section{Genericity}

 We now ask how large is the class of controllable systems in the set of all systems?
-More precisely, we topologise the set of systems, and ask whether the subset of con- trollable systems is open dense.
-The results below are with respect to a very coarse topology, the Zariski topology. \\
+More precisely, we topologise the set of systems, and ask whether the subset of controllable systems is open dense.
+The results below are with respect to a very coarse topology, the Zariski topology.
 This question is motivated by the following considerations.
 A system's behaviour is modelled by differential equations which involve parameters that are only approximately known, for they are determined by measurements only upto a certain accuracy.
-Hence, the conclusions and predictions of a theory must be {\it stable} with respect to perturbations of the differential equations appearing in the model, in order for it to be an effective theory.
+Hence, the conclusions and predictions of a theory must be {\it stable} with respect to perturbations of the differential equations appearing in the model in order for it to be an effective theory.

 These ideas go back to the notion of structural stability of autonomous systems due to Andronov and Pontryagin \cite{ap}.

-In contrast, control systems usually admit inputs, and are therefore non-autonomous.
+In contrast, control systems are usually underdetermined, they admit inputs, and the system trajectories are complicated.
 However, our needs are modest compared to the foundational work in \cite{ap}, where a topological congugacy is sought to be established between the flow of a vector field and the flow of the perturbed vector field.
 Instead, all we ask for here is the persistence of controllability under perturbations.
 In other words, if a system is controllable, is a perturbation of it also controllable?
-As we work with linear phenomena, we are able to answer this question with respect to perturbations given by a very coarse topology, even though the dynamics of the system are described by partial differential equations.\\
+As we work with linear phenomena, we are able to answer this question with respect to perturbations given by a very coarse topology, even though the dynamics of the system are described by partial differential equations.
+In this section, we restrict our attention to the case when the $A$-module $\F$ is an injective cogenerator.
+By Proposition 2.6, the set of distributed systems in $\F^k$ is in (inclusion reversing) bijection with the set of $A$-submodules of $A^k$.
+As we wish to study the variation of a system's properties with respect to variations in the differential equations that describe it, we need to topologise the set of all submodules of $A^k$, and towards this we first topologise the set of all matrices with $k$ columns and entries in $A$.
+Let $A(d), ~ d\geqslant 0$, be the subset of $A = \mathbb{C}[D_1, \ldots ,D_n]$ consisting of differential operators of degree at most $d$.
+There are $N(d):={n+d \choose n}$ monomials of degree at most $d$ in the partial derivatives $D_1, \ldots, D_n$, hence we identify $A(d)$ with the affine space $\mathbb{C}^{N(d)}$ equipped with the Zariski topology.
+There is a natural inclusion of $A(d)$ into $A(d+1)$ as a Zariski closed subset.
+Thus $\{A(d), d \geqslant 0\}$ is a directed system, and its (strict) direct limit, $\varinjlim{A(d)}$, is the topological {$\mathcal{A}$, space of differential operators}space of all differential operators.
+We denote it by $\A$.